Browser Studies

 Video Focus Speed

-Local Chrome extension for speeding up HTML5 video, dimming page distractions, and saving useful video links in a compact library.
+Local Chrome extension for speeding up HTML5 video, dimming page distractions, saving useful video links in a compact library, and sending YouTube videos to YouTube to Article.

 Purpose